AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Looping_Code/README.md

 <hr>

-**Note**: You can also find Mozilla's example of this code [here](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Looping_Code/contact-search.html).
+**Note**: You can also find Mozilla's example of this code in my accompanying [contact-search.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Looping_Code/contact-search.html) file.

 <hr>

 ## Skipping iterations with continue

-The [continue]() statement works in a similar manner to `break`, but instead of breaking out of the loop entirely, it skips to the next iteration of the loop.
+The [continue](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/continue) statement works in a similar manner to `break`, but instead of breaking out of the loop entirely, it skips to the next iteration of the loop.
 Let's look at another example that takes a number as an input, and returns only the numbers that are squares of integers (whole numbers).

 The HTML is basically the same as the last example--a simple text input, and a paragraph for output.
 The JavaScript is mostly the same, too, although the loop itself is a bit different:
 ```